MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/store-commerce.md

 - Windows 10 version 17763.0 or later, Windows 11, or Windows Server 2019
 - [Microsoft Edge WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) (Use the Evergreen Standalone Installer.)
-- SQL Server Express, SQL Server Standard, or SQL Server Enterprise (required only for offline).
+- SQL Server Express, SQL Server Standard, or SQL Server Enterprise (required only for offline mode).
 For information on which SQL Server edition to use, see [Commerce offline implementation and troubleshooting](implementation-considerations-offline.md).
 - Dynamics 365 Commerce (Commerce headquarters and Cloud Scale Unit)
 - NET Framework version 4.7.2 or later, see [Install the .NET Framework](https://dotnet.microsoft.com/en-us/download/dotnet-framework)